-But about March to April, the sun starts shifting its path in the sky and even though the days get longer, less sun comes in our windows.
+In March and April, the sun starts shifting its path higher in the sky and even though the days get longer, less sun comes in our windows.
 If it’s also partly cloudy or cool, the house warms up less than it does in December and January.
 That means we’re having fires on many spring evenings to take the chill off.

 In summer, we open upper, clerestory windows as soon as the air outside cools off to circulate cool air throughout the house.
 Then we have to shut out the hot air come morning.
 We might also draw a few shades, especially on the east and west side of the house.
 Come September, the sun starts dipping in the sky and through our windows, warming up the house when temps outside can still be high.